Die Linke: Internal factions

 In addition to the recognised platforms, a number of smaller groups have aligned with Die Linke and its predecessors, such as the Trotskyist Socialist Alternative (SAV), though the membership applications of some of its leaders, including Lucy Redler, were initially rejected.
-Der Funke, supporters of the International Marxist Tendency (IMT) in Germany, pursue entryist strategies in the party, while the Fourth International-affiliated International Socialist Organisation (ISO) also works inside Die Linke.
+Der Funke (now Revolutionäre Kommunistische Partei), section of the Revolutionary Communist International (RCI) in Germany, pursued entryist strategies in the party, while the Fourth International-affiliated International Socialist Organisation (ISO) also works inside Die Linke.
 Other left-wing groups, such as the German Communist Party (DKP), have formed local alliances with the party, but have not joined.
 The Association for Solidarity Perspectives (VsP) also supports the party.